2014-2015 Housing Costs:

 While students can appeal for commuter status for reasons other than those listed above, only in rare situations where extenuating circumstances can be proven, will such status be considered.
 Those students who wish to appeal for commuter status can do so by submitting a letter of request to the Director of Residence Life.
 This letter can be in hard copy or via email and should include any information that can prove extenuating circumstances.

 Once a student has completed and turned in a Residence Life Housing Contract, that contract is binding.
 Once a contract is signed, ALL above exceptions are waived and the student must go through the appeal process as outlined above to be released from the contract (with the exception of complete withdrawal from Buena Vista University).

 As outlined in the Residence Life Housing Contract, the length of the contract is the academic year with the exception for times when the University is closed for breaks.
-Closed breaks include: Thanksgiving, Christmas, Spring, and Easter.
+Closed breaks include only Christmas and Spring.
 The beginning and end times for these breaks are listed in the academic calendar and only students with official University obligations and have prior approval through the Break Request process will be allowed to reside on campus during closed breaks.

 Students Currently Studying Abroad

 Students who are currently studying abroad (or from extended distances within the United States) and returning to campus for the Fall 2014 semester can be included in the room draw process.
 If such a student will be included on a suite application, that student simply needs to send an email to the Director of Residence Life to confirm that she/he wishes to live with that group of students.
 If a person who is currently studying abroad has asked you to be her/his proxy and select a room in Liberty, Grand, Pierce, White or Swope, you will need to complete any/all appropriate applications and attend room draw if seeking out a room in Pierce, White, Liberty, Grand, or Swope Halls.